-Select the set of rules that will be checked by the web application firewall engine for each incoming HTTP request, or upload a custom rule set.
+Select an available set of rules that will be checked by the web application firewall engine for each incoming HTTP request, or upload a custom rule set.
 You can select the following rule sets:

 Atomic Standard (free, can be upgraded to Atomic Advanced).
 A free starter version of the Atomic ModSecurity rules, bundled with Plesk.
 It contains important security features and bug fixes released on a monthly basis.
 For rules included in this rule set, see Atomic ModSecurity Rule Sets.

-OWASP ModSecurity Core Rule Set (CRS).
-The CRS provides generic protection from unknown vulnerabilities often found in web applications.
+OWASP (free).
+The OWASP ModSecurity Core Rule Set (CRS) provides generic protection from unknown vulnerabilities often found in web applications.
 This rule set is shipped for free.
 It is known as a very restrictive rule set; it requires additional tuning for production use.
 When this rule set is selected, WordPress partly does not work, webmail and file sharing do not work either.
 You can use Atomic or Comodo rule sets instead.

 Atomic Advanced.
 The latest version of the rules, with all the performance enhancements, new security features and bug fixes released by Atomicorp GotRoot on a daily basis.
 This is a commercial rule set that is fully supported and recommended for production use.
 Plesk provides the Security Core Complete by Atomicorp extra feature that allows you to enable this rule set in Plesk.
 You can get this extra feature by the following ways:

 - Buy the Advanced ModSecurity Rules by Atomicorp product in the Plesk Online store.

 - If you already have a Plesk license, you can add the extra feature via the Plesk Partner Central UI or via the Partner API (for details, refer to the Partner Central User’s Guide or Partner API 3.0 reference).